 2 Reasons why you should create a Visual Site Map for your Squarespace Website

-This blog post is the second in a 4-part series on how to prep your Squarespace website before get into all the techy stuff.
+This blog post is the second in a 4-part series on how to prep your content for your Squarespace website before you start designing it.

-FYI, this whole series covers just Step 2 of the 10 Step Guide to Setting Up Your Squarespace Website from Scratch.
+Not only that, this blog, plus the other three posts cover just Step 2 of the 10 Step Guide to Setting Up Your Squarespace Website from Scratch.
 For the full monty, read that linked post!

 Not yet?
 Then read how to set your website goals first, then come back.

 You already have a service-based business, you’ve got a roster of clients and customers and it’s time you had a decent website.